Whitney L. Morrissey

-Before joining SW Portland Law Group, Whitney practiced at Social Security Disability firm in Southeast Portland, where she represented clients before the SSA Office of Disability Adjudication and Review (ODAR).
+Before joining Southwest Portland Law Group, Whitney practiced at Social Security Disability firm in Southeast Portland, where she represented clients before the SSA Office of Disability Adjudication and Review (ODAR).

 Whitney earned a Bachelor's Degree in political science, with a minor in Sociology from the University of California—Davis.
-Her grades made the Dean’s List all four years at UC Davis, and earned her an academic scholarship in her last two years there.
-While at UC Davis, Whitney worked at the California Capitol, in the office of Assembly member Jared Huffman, where she researched various proposed bills, answered constituent calls, and attended committee meetings with staff.
+While at UC Davis, Whitney worked at the California Capitol, in the office of Assembly member Jared Huffman.
 Upon graduating from UC Davis, Whitney worked for a boutique family law firm in Walnut Creek, California.

 Whitney earned her JD at the University of Missouri—Columbia School of Law, where her studies focused on estate planning, administration, and taxation.
-Her law school grades also made the Dean’s List.
 During law school, Whitney was a member of the Family Violence Clinic, Subcommittee chair of the Tax and Transactional Law Society, participated in the IRS Volunteer Income Tax Assistance (VITA) Program, and worked as a law clerk at Caraker Law Firm, PC.

 As a member of the Family Violence Clinic, Whitney became rule 13 certified, which enabled her to represent indigent clients in court.
 As a law clerk, Whitney’s work included assisting on delinquent tax matters and creating estate planning forms for use in Colorado, Texas, and Arizona.
 This work complimented her time as a volunteer with the IRS VITA Program, where she prepared taxes for dozens of low-income individuals within the community.

 Oregon State Bar

 As a former member of the UC Davis Triathlon team, Whitney is an avid outdoor enthusiast.
 When she’s not at work, Whitney enjoys swimming, cycling, distance running, and exploring Oregon’s endless hiking trails with her husband and two huskies.